 Haryana govt’s affordable housing scheme gets good response from builders

-The scheme equipped to grant licences for construction in low and medium potential towns of the state, according to the official spokesperson, has already received as many as 39 applications for the grant of licences for over 342.03 acres of land in eight districts of the state.
+The scheme equipped to grant licenses for construction in low and medium potential towns of the state, according to the official spokesperson, has already received as many as 39 applications for the grant of licenses for over 342.03 acres of land in eight districts of the state.

-Under DDJAY, all projects are to be necessarily completed within seven years from the date of grant of licence, putting end to the questions of uncertainty and ruling out endless wait for the dream home, the spokesman added.
+Under DDJAY, all projects are to be necessarily completed within seven years from the date of grant of a license, putting end to the questions of uncertainty and ruling out endless wait for the dream home, the spokesman added.